sakaiproject/sakai/basiclti/docs/LTIROLES.md

 The only thing that is universal across all realms is that one (or more) roles is the "most powerful role" (a.k.a. the "Maintain role").
-The maintain role an edit things change site configuration, add and remove members etc.
+The maintain role can edit things, change site configuration, add and remove members, etc.

 Keeping it Simple
 -----------------